Most recently updated on February 6, 2023

 Gulf Refinery had operations here from 1929 to 1954.
 International Harvester had a factory from 1920 to 1950.
 About 250 production-oriented companies were operating in town in the 1970s, manufacturing everything from gypsum to clothing to cement to cotton products.

 Sweetwater is also home to the National WASP World War II Museum.
 It’s located at Avenger Field, where members of the Women Airforce Service Pilots were trained to fly in 1943 and 1944 by famed aviator Jacqueline Cochran.
 They were the first women to fly military aircraft.
 During the war, more than 1,000 of these female pilots flew more than 60 million miles, mostly ferrying planes from factories to shipping points as well as flying damaged planes back to bases.
 In all, 38 of the female pilots were killed in action.

 The town also has the 750-seat Sweetwater Municipal Auditorium, which was built in 1926.
 Over the decades, the performers have included John Philip Sousa, Fred and Adele Astaire, and even Elvis Presley, who appeared there not once but twice in 1955.

 Finally, the Sweetwater Jaycees are hosts of the world’s largest rattlesnake round-up every March.
-The 2021 version was held about two weeks ago.
+The 2021 version was held in early March.
 The events include the rattlesnake parade, a snake eating contest and a Miss Snake Charmer Pageant.

 A lot to contemplate in this town in the middle of Texas.